arun8796/AWS-notes/cloudformation/README.md

 ##  Intrinsic Functions

-Intrinsic functions in CloudFormation help developers to assign values to template properties that are not available until runtime.
+Intrinsic functions in CloudFormation help developers to assign values to template properties that are not available until runtime, these can only be used in specific parts of a template: resource, outputs, metadata, and update policy attributes.

-**Example**: Registration of a LoadBalancer DNS with a Route53 domain.
-             As at the time the developer creates the template the LodBalancer **DnsName** is not yet assigned an intrinsic function, Fn:GetAtt in this case, can be used as placeholder to reference the value of the **DnsName** output property that is obtained once the AWS resource is created.

 Top Intrinsic functions to remember:

 Function | Description | Syntax